List of Arrow characters: Rene Ramirez / Wild Dog

 Rene later becomes one of the main characters in season six, having survived the explosions on Lian Yu.
 He then becomes one of the main members of Team Arrow, and receives improved vigilante attire.
 However, after helping Team Arrow, Team Flash, Supergirl and the Legends save the multiverse from the invaders of Earth-X, Rene is cornered by FBI agent Samanda Watson, who knows about his secret identity as Wild Dog and forces Rene to testify against Oliver as the Green Arrow.
 If Rene refuses, he will never see his daughter again.
 When Rene confesses this to Oliver, Oliver kicks him off the team.
-But the entire team is soon brought back together, in order to rescue Quentin from Cayden James and Black Siren.
+But the entire team is soon brought back together to rescue Quentin from Cayden James and Black Siren.
 After the team rescues Quentin, Rene is kicked off the team permanently for abandoning his primary mission.
 Because of this, Dinah and Curtis leave the team too, no longer trusting Oliver.
 Oliver later apologizes to the three, but while they accept his apology, they refuse to return to Team Arrow and form a team of their own called New Team Arrow.
 Later, when it is revealed that Ricardo Diaz is the true villain of season six after he kills James, Rene is coerced by Diaz into testifying against Oliver at his trial, with Diaz threatening the safety of Rene's daughter in front of him.
 However, Rene, despite Diaz's threat, supports Oliver along with the rest of Team Arrow.
 After the trial, Oliver is free to go, thanks to Christopher Chance posing as the judge, and finally makes peace with Rene.
 Later, during the final battle with Diaz and his organization, The Quadrant, Quentin gets shot and eventually dies of his wounds in hospital later that day.
 Rene becomes one of the many members of Team Arrow, who mourns Quentin's death.
 When Oliver is arrested by Watson and the FBI, and publicly announces his identity as the Green Arrow to the world, Rene continues to protect Star City in his honor.